9:30-12:20 Tuesday and Thursday

-Office C106: Office Hours by appointment on Tuesday and Thursday
+Office C106: Office Hours Wednesday, and by appointment on Tuesday and Thursday

 Email: email@example.com Telephone: 940-397-4385

-By beginning the learning process of the history of canvas/panel painting through studying methods and images.
+Beginning the learning process of the techniques and history of painting through studying methods and images in a media survey introductory class.
 Students will acquire traditional knowledge and contemporary attitudes practicing various techniques of rendering and subject presentation.
-Visual and conceptual problem-solving.
-Visual language and vocabulary.
-Presentation skills: stretcher construction, canvas stretching, framing.
+Visual and conceptual problem-solving, visual language and vocabulary, and presentation skills including stretcher construction, and canvas stretching are covered.

-The composition of your portfolio is determined by the level of painting that you are enrolled in.
-Beginning painting will compose their portfolio with all paintings assigned.
+A final portfolio of paintings will be required from each individual.
+Two reviews will be conducted during the semester.
+The student will submit all assigned work for evaluation.
 The emphasis for a beginning painting student is on productivity, exploration, quality, originality and improving technique.
 The emphasis for more advanced students is on productivity, exploration, continuity, originality of image and ideas, quality and improved technique.
 All undergraduates are subject to specific assignments.
-There will be several group reviews during the semester.
-At each review, the student will present assigned work (and have other work(s) available for discussion); if a work on paper, these must be mounted, window matted and acetate attached to the window on the underside of the mat.
+At each review, the student will present assigned work and have other work(s) available for discussion.

 GOALS AND OBJECTIVES